EdgeApp/redux-keto/README.md

 ### Circular Dependencies

-The `peers` parameter creates the illusion of time travel.
+The `peers` property creates the illusion of time travel.
 It reflects the current action's outcome before all the reducers have even finished running.

-The `peers` parameter achieves this magic using memoized lazy evaluation.
-The `peers.maxCount` property in the orignal example is actually a getter function which invokes the `maxCount` reducer to calculate the new value on the spot (if `maxCount` hasn't already run).
+It achieves this magic using memoized lazy evaluation.
+The `peers.maxCount` property in the orignal example is actually a getter that calls the `maxCount` reducer on-the-spot to find the next state (unless `maxCount` has already run).

 This means that circular dependencies will not work.
-If a reducer depends on its own output, even indirectly, it will fail with a `ReferenceError`.
+If a reducer tries to read its own output, even indirectly, it will fail with a `ReferenceError`.